IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- trying to kick her out of the lord's table?
 - should there be a combat encounter here? depending on if PCs try to stop assassins
 	- challenge - if PCs try to prevent assassins while also staying undercover
+- may lead to martial law, automata patrolling the streets

 ## Clockwork's Trap
 - either usurps Merriwink's thieves or Kallista school